phhai1710/HomeTest-Football-Match/README.md

 # Football Matches App MVVM with Combine + CoreData

-App with a single page that downloads a list of matches and teams from APIs https://jmde6xvjr4.execute-api.us-east-1.amazonaws.com/teams and https://jmde6xvjr4.execute-api.us-east-1.amazonaws.com/teams/matches.
+App with a single page that loads a list of matches and teams.
+The user can view previous matches and watch highlights as well as view upcoming matches with the reminder schedule ability.

 Implementing MVVM concept with Combine and using CoreData for offline usage.